livekit/components-js/docs/docs/generated-docs/react/hook/usevisualstableupdate.md

 ## Remarks

+Updating the array can occur because attendees leave or join a room, or because they mute/unmute or start speaking.
 The hook is used for the `GridLayout` and `CarouselLayout` components.

 ## Usage